fbeneventi/examon-docs-mkd/docs/index.md

----
-title: Title
-template: home.html
----
-Welcome to ExaMon Documentation
+# Welcome to ExaMon Documentation